Remote employee training

 5. Incorporate milestone checks

 To make sure employees are keeping on top of their self-paced training, it’s helpful to add in some extra layer of accountability.
-Milestone checks for your remote employee training program can range from anything like lesson assignments that employees have to submit or sticking to a classic employee monitoring system that tracks their activity on their computer.
+Milestone checks for your remote employee training program can range from anything like lesson assignments that employees have to submit or sticking to a classic employee monitoring system that tracks their learning activity on their computer.

-To determine the best milestone check system for you, remember your goals for your employee training program.
+To determine the best milestone check system for you, remember your goals for your remote employee training program.
 If this is an onboarding training program, then you’ll want to make sure new hires are on top of their modules so that they can start being productive at work faster.

 6. Make helpful resources available